tale-toul/ocp-aws/README.md

 To verify that the configuration is correct and all node are accesble via ansible, an inventory file is created after deploying the terraform infrastructure using a script called **create_inventario.sh**

-And a ping is sent to all hosts:
+A ping is sent to all hosts to check they are reachable:

 ```
 $ ansible all -m ping